 If you have the luxury, try to set up your landing pockets at optimal range to strike the perfect balance of pattern size and density.
 That range will vary based on the patterning you’ve done with your shotgun, of course, and keep in mind that fast-flying divers can cover a lot of distance after the first trigger pull.

-Don’t get carried away with decoys.
+Don’t get carried away with decoys when you’re hunting diving ducks.
 Use common sense and the intel you gathered on your scouting trips to tell you how many lines to put out and how long they should be.